Ravikisha/PythonCentralHub/src/content/docs/tutorials/Python Operator/Logical Operators.md

 ---
 title: Python Logical Operators
 description: Learn how to use Python logical operators.
+Here we will explore the realm of logical operators, their syntax, and how they empower expressive Python programming.
+See how to use the and, or, and not operators in Python.
 sidebar:
     order: 24
 ---